greenina/TWIX/DP3.md

   - Make scroll bars more realizable.
   - Explicit guide by the companion (i.e. “Look down!”)

-<u>Problem : Doesn’t recognize the change of GIF image, and doesn’t understand what it means.</u>
+<u>Problem : Doesn’t recognize the change of GIF image, and doesn’t understand what it means.</u>(P1,P2,P3)

 - Severity : Major
 - Solution
   - Change it more intuitive, such as writing down large background text.
-  - Make it interactive rather than GIF
+  - Make it interactive rather than GIF(which changes without any user's action)

 **Task 2) Put 3 items that you think are eco-friendly and one item that you think is not to the wish list**